ob-cheng/BI-Quick-Solution/README.md

 ## Contents

 The repository is organized by tools and topics, making it easy for you to find the calculation you need.
-Some of the topics covered include:

 ## How to Use